Segmental ureterectomy can be performed safely in patients with urothelial carcinoma of distal ureter

 Conclusions: Long-term oncological outcomes were equivalent with SU and RNU in patients with UTUC of the distal ureter.
-SU affected local recurrence survival, especially with advanced tumour stage, and distant metastasis survival.
+SU affected local recurrence survival, especially with advanced tumor stage, and distant metastasis survival.

 You, the Author(s), assign your copyright in and to the Article to the Canadian Urological Association.
 This means that you may not, without the prior written permission of the CUA:

 - Post the Article on any Web site

 - Translate or authorize a translation of the Article

 - Copy or otherwise reproduce the Article, in any format, beyond what is permitted under Canadian copyright law, or authorize others to do so

 - Copy or otherwise reproduce portions of the Article, including tables and figures, beyond what is permitted under Canadian copyright law, or authorize others to do so.

 The CUA encourages use for non-commercial educational purposes and will not unreasonably deny any such permission request.

 You retain your moral rights in and to the Article.
 This means that the CUA may not assert its copyright in such a way that would negatively reflect on your reputation or your right to be associated with the Article.